 4K TV has been around for a few years, but it’s still the gold standard for TV and video quality.
 Also known as Ultra HD, a 4K TV offers you the best of all worlds—from top-quality resolution to smart features for instant video streaming.

 Why you’ll want 4K

-To answer the question ‘Why 4K’, the first thing we need to do is talk about pixels.
-Pixels make up the ‘4’ part of 4K TV, and the term comes from the fact that there are approximately 4000 horizontal pixels available on a 4K TV.
+To answer the question ‘Why 4K?’, the first thing we need to do is talk about pixels.
+Pixels make up the ‘4’ part of 4K TV, and the term comes from the fact that there are approximately 4000 horizontal pixels available on this type of TV.
 In comparison, a regular HD TV has only about 2000 horizontal pixels.